• Skip to primary navigation

 • 24

-When you are looking for a quick and nutrient dense lunch, this easy vegetable stir fry recipe can be a delicious and colourful option.
-Easy to adapt with whatever vegetables you have in your fridge, and you can even change the sauce to suit your needs.
-Ready in 15 minutes - it's the perfect healthy meal when you are in a rush.
+When you are looking for a quick and nutrient dense meal, this easy vegetable stir fry recipe is a delicious and colourful option.
+Easy to adapt with whatever vegetables you have in your fridge, and you can even change the sauce.
+These stir fry vegetables are ready in just 15 minutes - it's the perfect healthy meal when you are in a rush.

 Vegetable Stir Fry in two bowls next to a purple towel.